 Canadian Hydrographic Association

 Hamilton, Travis and Beaudoin, Jonathan, "Modeling the Effect of Oceanic Internal Waves on the Accuracy of Multibeam Echosounders" (2010).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference (CHC).
 784.